Alystrasz/parkour-api/README.md

 ### Global architecture

 * `Events` are the basis entity on this API; think of them like Overwatch seasons, for instance.
 They have a beginning and an ending date (`start` and `end` fields, in *seconds* since Epoch), and link to several maps;
-* `Maps` associate a parkour configuration to an in-game map; each map features a global scoreboard;
+* `Maps` link in-game maps to events, and link to several routes;
+* `MapRoutes` contain all information needed to setup a Parkour route (including in-game coordinates for map entities such as checkpoints and ziplines [a route example for the `mp_thaw` map is available in the `docs` directory]).
 * `Scores` store players performances for each map;
-* `MapConfigurations` contain in-game coordinates for map entities such as checkpoints and ziplines (a configuration example for the `mp_thaw` map is available in the `docs` directory).

 All entities are stored in JSON files under the `data` directory.